racheljoi/AiWorkshop/TestingPrompts.md

 Next prompt:
 >Focus on the ___ (some heuristic) aspect of testing.
 How should I think about this and test for it?
->- choose something from [this heuristics book](http://dojo-static.ministryoftesting.com/downloads/60PowerfulHeuristicseBook.pdf) (listed out below)
+- choose something from [this heuristics book](http://dojo-static.ministryoftesting.com/downloads/60PowerfulHeuristicseBook.pdf) (listed out below)
->- continue to refine and play in this space
+- continue to refine and play in this space
->- see if you can get test ideas in a nicer format
+- see if you can get test ideas in a nicer format
->- give it some examples - does that change anything?
+- give it some examples - does that change anything?
->- ask it to check its work before giving you answers
+- ask it to check its work before giving you answers
->- ask it to show steps for some tests that you're interested in - are they relevant?
+- give it steps to follow

 Exercise:
 ---